adamhalasz/uniqid/Readme.md

 ## Features
 - Very fast
 - Generates unique id's on multiple processes and machines even if called at the same time.
-Generates 100% Unique IDs every time.
 - Shorter 8 and 12 byte versions with less uniqueness.